Apptracktive/AptkAma/README.md

 Note that you'll have to create each property UserId, AuthToken, IdentityProvider and NotificationRegistrationId on the settings feature side.

-Also, you have to set this credential cache service implementation to each platform configuration:
+Also, you have to set this cache service implementation to each platform configuration:

 Between var configuration = new AptkAmaPluginConfiguration(...); and AptkAmaPluginLoader.Init(...); add:

-    configuration.CredentialsCacheService = new AptkAmaCredentialCacheService();
+    configuration.CacheService = new AptkAmaCacheService();

 The plugin will deal with each methods by itself before login and after login and logout.

+The same with notification registration process.

 More details on samples.